Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: A New Class of Kernel Functions

-where $\Theta$ is a scale parameter, which is a $d\times d$ positive diagonal matrix, $\|\cdot\|_2$ denotes the Euclidean norm, $\sigma^2$ is a positive scalar, $B_\nu$ is the modified Bessel function of the second kind, and $\nu$ represents a smoothness parameter.
+where $\Theta$ is a lengthscale parameter, which is a $d\times d$ positive diagonal matrix, $\|\cdot\|_2$ denotes the Euclidean norm, $\sigma^2$ is a positive scalar, $B_\nu$ is the modified Bessel function of the second kind, and $\nu$ represents a smoothness parameter.
+The Mat\'ern kernel is considered here because it has been widely used in the computer experiments and spatial statistics literature \citep{santner2013design,stein2012interpolation}.
+The corollaries can be also extended to a general positive kernel which has $k$ continuous derivatives, such as Wendland’s compactly supported kernel \citep{wendland2004scattered}.
+We refer the details of this extension to \cite{wendland2004scattered} and \cite{haaland2011accurate}.
 Without loss of generality, we assume that $\Theta$ is an identity matrix and $\sigma^2=1$ for the theoretical developments in this section.
 More detailed discussions of these parameters, including $\Theta,\sigma^2$ and $\nu$, are given in Section \ref{sec:numericstudy}.

 \begin{corollary} Suppose $g_j$, $j=1,\ldots,n$ are the first $n$ eigenfunctions of $\Psi$, i.e, $g_j=\phi_j$.
 For $g\in V\subset L_2(\Omega)$, there exists a constant $ C_1>0$ such that

 Furthermore, if $g\in \mathcal{N}_{\Psi}(\Omega)$, then there exists a constant $C_2>0$ such that